Friday, April 28, 2023

 The first glitch; They were booked in different compartments and had to negotiate a trade with another passenger so they could travel together.
 The second disappointment was the overall lack of cleanliness; the train was just ‘dirty’, especially the toilets.
 Airline-style meals were reasonably good, and they had brought their own bedsheets.
 After enduring the journey, they met with the rest of their ministry team and jumped right into a very full week of teaching and ministry.

-Nagaland is often referred to as the Christian State as more than 80 per cent of its population identify as Christians.
+Often referred to as the Christian State as more than 80 per cent of its population identify as Christians.
 When sharing the love of Jesus, it is important to hear the individual’s personal experience with Jesus – since many are ‘born Christian’ and have not been truly ‘born again' and personally received Jesus Christ as their Savior and Lord.

 Look where they are now.

-Mike and Gary have returned, safe, tired and fulfilled.
+The guys have returned, safe, tired and fulfilled.
 The churches have asked them to return and conduct additional conferences later this year.

 Thank you for your faithful prayer support.
 Because Gary is a foreigner on a tourist visa, there can be problems if government officials decided to check out the church meetings, which they often do.